craftercms/docs/source/by-role/developer/common/content-modeling/content-type-page.rst

 |

 The model for our template is done.
 You can add some other controls by dragging and dropping controls from the **Controls** section to the form.
-To learn more about all the controls available, please see :ref:`newIa-form-controls`.
-To learn more about the data sources available, please see :ref:`newIa-data-sources`.
+To learn more about all the controls available, please see :ref:`form-controls`.
+To learn more about the data sources available, please see :ref:`data-sources`.

 ^^^^
 View